bctorreira/ansible-tfg/README.md

 Ansible dedicated repository.

-Clone this repo and move its contents to `/etc/ansible`, overwriting any files if needed.
+Clone this repository and move its contents to `/etc/ansible`, overwriting any files if needed.

 ## Modified ansible configuration parameters
 ```